8 Best call recorder apps for Android, iPhone, & computers in 2023

 OpenPhone pricing plans

-• Standard: Starting at $13 per user per month.
+• Starter: Starting at $15 per user per month.
 Access a business phone app with one free local or toll-free virtual phone number per user.
-Call recording (including auto-record) and voicemail transcriptions are included.
+On-demand call recording and voicemail transcriptions are included.

-• Premium: Starting at $20 per user per month.
-Access call analytics and a HubSpot CRM integration to learn more from your calls.
+• Business: Starting at $23 per user per month.
+Access auto call recording, call analytics, call transcripts, and Salesforce and HubSpot CRM integrations to learn more from your calls.

 • Enterprise: Custom price.
 Access an audit log and receive a dedicated account manager for support.

-Try out OpenPhone by signing up for a free, one-week trial.
-When you sign up, you’ll need to provide your credit card for identity verification purposes, but you won’t be charged during the trial.
-We’ll even send you a heads up over email when your trial is set to expire.
+Try out OpenPhone today by signing up for a free, one-week trial.
+You do need to provide your credit card for identity verification purposes, but you don’t have to worry about getting charged during the trial.
+We even send you a heads up over email when your trial is set to expire.

 OpenPhone user ratings